-The student should request admission to candidacy after completing any required leveling work plus a total of fifteen hours of graduate courses.
+The student should request admission to candidacy after completing any required leveling work plus a total of 15 hours of graduate courses.
 The request should be made no later than the beginning of the student's last semester.
 The admission is granted by the student's Graduate Advisory Committee.
-See program area for specific requirements for admission to candidacy.
+This catalog contains each programs specific requirements for admission to candidacy.